Joyphor/apple_reminders_todo/README.md

 ## Apple Shortcuts Setup

-Create a shortcut in Apple Shortcuts app
+- Create a shortcut in Apple Shortcuts.app
-Add actions to get all reminders
+- Add actions to get desired reminders
-Format the data to match the JSON structure above
+- Format the data to match the JSON structure above
-Save the JSON to a file accessible by Home Assistant Schedule the shortcut to run regularly
+- Save the JSON to a file accessible by Home Assistant
+- Schedule the shortcut to run regularly

 ## Services